scalekit-developers/sso-express-demo/README.md

-# Single Sign On Example App with Scalekit
+# Single Sign On example app with Scalekit

 A simple web application demonstrating Single Sign-On (SSO) authentication using Scalekit, Node.js, Express, and Tailwind CSS.
 This example shows how to implement secure authentication flows using Scalekit's SSO service.